inkrement/StuffedTurkey/README.md

 ## Usage
-Currently we only support a minimal CLI interface.
-R and python packages are on the TODO list.
+Currently, we only support a minimal CLI interface.
+However, R and python packages are on the TODO-list.
 To use the software you have to compile it first.
-For this you need a current C++17 compiler (clang or GNU g++) and the classic build tools (make).
+For this you need a current C++17 compiler (clang or GNU g++) and the classic build tools (e.g. make).

 ```bash
 make